C. J. de Mooi

-Connagh Joseph "C. J." de Mooi ([də ˈmoːi]; born Andrew Paul Booth on 5 November 1969) is a British actor, writer, former professional quizzer and television personality.
-He first appeared on television quiz show Eggheads in 2003, as one of five original members of the show's eponymous team.
+Connagh Joseph "CJ" de Mooi ([də ˈmoːi]; born Andrew Paul Booth on 5 November 1969) is a British actor, writer, former professional quizzer and television personality.
+He first appeared on the television quiz show Eggheads in 2003, as one of the five original members of the show's eponymous team.

 Early life

-In his autobiography, De Mooi states that he was given the names Andrew Paul at his birth, in Barnsley, Yorkshire.
+In his autobiography, De Mooi states that he was given the names Andrew Paul at his birth in Barnsley, Yorkshire.
 He moved to Rotherham in his childhood, and attended a local comprehensive school.
 De Mooi studied English and Performing Arts at Rotherham College of Arts and Technology before embarking upon a modelling career in Germany which lasted for four and a half years.

-On a self-recorded YouTube video, De Mooi says he had a highly abusive childhood, causing him to run away from home shortly after his seventeenth birthday and become homeless beginning in Rotherham and Sheffield.
-The video describes how he travelled to London, jumped on a ferry to Amsterdam and later moved on to Cologne, where a chance encounter outside a gay bar led to the beginnings of his modelling career.
-The abuse De Mooi states he received as a child has been refuted however and De Mooi himself states that his parents took him to see a psychiatrist as a child who diagnosed him as a fantasist and accused him of lying and being an attention seeker.
-De Mooi stated in his autobiography that in 1988 he punched a man who was attempting to mug him and shoved him into a canal in Amsterdam.
-He said: "I fully suspect I killed him.
-I've no idea what happened to him."
+On a self-recorded YouTube video, De Mooi said he had a highly abusive childhood, causing him to run away from home shortly after his seventeenth birthday and become homeless beginning in Rotherham and Sheffield.
+While he was homeless, he turned to prostitution.
+Later in the video, De Mooi talked about how he travelled to London, jumped on a ferry to Amsterdam and later moved on to Cologne, where a chance encounter outside a gay bar led to the beginnings of his modelling career.
+De Mooi states that his parents took him to see a psychiatrist as a child.
+This psychiatrist diagnosed De Mooi as a fantasist and accused him of lying and being an attention seeker.

-He adopted the surname De Mooi when he began working as a model.
+According to De Mooi, he adopted his new name while modelling and is quoted as saying "I no longer wanted to be associated with my family".
+De Mooi translates from Dutch to mean "the pretty"; it is not an uncommon Dutch family name.